Level3-REST/site/doc/patterns/filter.md

 Profile: <https://level3.rest/patterns/filter#filtration-resource>
 ```

-The Filtration resource changes the [Filtered](#filtered-resource) resource's filtration configuration.
+The Filtration resource changes the [Filtered](#filtered-resource) resource’s filtration configuration.
 It is a [Form](../profiles/form.md) resource that starts with the current configuration in its schema representation, or its template object if the form does not use a schema.
 If only a subset of the properties are filterable, then the Filtration resource should present a schema to help the client submit a successful filtration change.

 The form creates a filters array.
 This array has objects with these properties: